tobwei/disentIntel/README.md

 ```

 ## **Requirements**
-Refere to the requirements.txt file.
+Refer to the requirements.txt file.

 ## **Data**